 The DBS Altitude AMEX Card also has partnerships with Expedia and Kaligo.
 If you frequently book through these sites, you’ll be glad to know that every S$1 spend at Expedia and Kaligo lets you earn 9 miles and 13 miles respectively!

-Otherwise, earn 3 air miles for online flight and hotel transactions (for selected websites) with every S$1 spent, capped at S$5,000 monthly.
+Otherwise, you may still earn 3 air miles for online flight and hotel transactions (for selected websites) with every S$1 spent, capped at S$5,000 monthly.
 You’ll also receive 2 air miles for every S$1 of overseas spend, and 1.2 air miles for every S$1 local spend.

 ALSO READ: Expedia Credit Card Promotions in Singapore